HarshikaAdarsh/Agriculture-teach/README.md

 ### Prerequisites:

 Before running the project on your system, make sure that you have the following installed and configured:
- * Any IDE (VS code) which you are using.
+ * Set up any IDE (VS code) which you are using.
- * Nodejs version v18.15.0 or higher.
+ * Set up Nodejs version v18.15.0 or higher.
  * To check if it is intalled or not in your system. - open you cmd and write command "node -v".
+Else you can install it from here https://nodejs.org/en/download/current
- * MongoDB compass
+ * Set up MongoDB compass for database.
+You can install it from here https://www.mongodb.com/try/download/compass

-#### Installation
+### Installation

 * Clone the repository to your local machine. git clone https://github.com/HarshikaAdarsh/Agriculture-tech